ibm-cloud-architecture/refarch-jee-customerorder/Automation/Application_Deployment/README.md

 `chmod u+x install.sh`

+Before running ./install.sh, open [install.sh](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/blob/was90-dev/Automation/Application_Deployment/install.sh), please fill in the details required and then run it.

 `./install.sh`

 That's it ... you are done with application_deployment. **install.sh** does all the magic.
 Let's have a look at it.